Ichiro Suzuki: Orix BlueWave (1992–2000)

 Suzuki made his NPB Pacific League debut in 1992 for the Orix BlueWave at the age of 18, but he spent most of his first two seasons in the farm system (accumulating 156 minor league hits and a .368 batting average) because his then-manager, Shōzō Doi, refused to accept Suzuki's unorthodox swing.
 The swing was nicknamed 'pendulum' (振り子打法, Furiko Dahō) because of the pendulum-like motion of his leg, which shifts his weight forward as he swings the bat, and goes against conventional hitting theory.
 In his second career game, he recorded his first ichi-gun (Japan's Nippon Professional Baseball League) hit in the Pacific League against Fukuoka Daiei Hawks pitcher Keiji Kimura.
-Despite hitting a home run in 1993 against Hideo Nomo, who later won the National League Rookie of the Year Award, Suzuki was nevertheless sent back to the farm system on that very day.
+Despite hitting a home run in 1993 against Hideo Nomo, who later won the National League (NL) Rookie of the Year Award, Suzuki was nevertheless sent back to the farm system on the same day.

 In 1994, he benefited from the arrival of a new manager, Akira Ōgi, who played him every day in the second spot of the lineup.
 He was eventually moved to the leadoff spot, where his immediate productivity dissolved any misgivings about his unconventional swing.
-He set a Japanese single-season record with 210 hits, the first player ever to top 200 hits in a single season.
-Five other players have since done so: Matt Murton, Norichika Aoki (twice), Alex Ramírez, Tsuyoshi Nishioka, and Shogo Akiyama.
+He set the NPB single-season record with 210 hits, the first player ever to top 200 hits in a single season.
+Five other players have since done so: Matt Murton, Nori Aoki (twice), Alex Ramírez, Tsuyoshi Nishioka, and Shogo Akiyama.

 Suzuki's .385 batting average in 1994 was a Pacific League record and won the young outfielder the first of a record seven consecutive batting titles.
-Suzuki also hit 13 home runs and had 29 stolen bases, helping him to earn his first of three straight Pacific League MVP (Most Valuable Player) awards.
-It was during the 1994 season that he began to use his given name, "Ichiro," instead of his family name, "Suzuki," on the back of his uniform.
+Suzuki also hit 13 home runs and had 29 stolen bases, helping him to earn his first of three straight Pacific League Most Valuable Player (MVP) awards.
+During the 1994 season, he began to use his given name, "Ichiro," instead of his family name, "Suzuki," on the back of his uniform.
 Suzuki is the second-most-common family name in Japan, and his manager introduced the idea as a publicity move to help create a new image for what had been a relatively weak team, as well as a way to distinguish their rising star.
 Initially, Suzuki disliked the practice and was embarrassed by it; however, "Ichiro" was a household name by the end of the season, and he was flooded with endorsement offers.